michael-s-luo/michael-s-luo/README.md

 I'm a detail-oriented healthcare and pharmacy professional with a strong background in healthcare data, infectious diseases, and pharmacokinetics.
 I recently graduated from a data science bootcamp, where I developed skills in data analysis, predictive modeling, and machine learning.

-🔍 Currently seeking entry-level positions and internships in data analysis and data science across various industries!
+🔍 Currently seeking & open to discussing Data Science & Machine Learning positions or paid internships across various industries!
+📲 Looking forward to connecting!

 ## My Interests 😄
 - 📊 Data Science & Machine Learning